tq-systems/ci-meta-tq/README.md

 ## License information

-This repo contains scripts meta data and documentation.
+This repo contains scripts, meta data and documentation.
 For licensing information see the file [LICENSE.md](LICENSE.md)

 This repo allows you to setup a workspace / buildspace for poky / the Yocto Project